Responsibilities of Membership

 Seek Help If You Need It

-Private instruction is not required for BYOC membership, but it can be quite helpful.
+Private instruction is not required for BYO membership, but it can be quite helpful.
 If you’re struggling with a particularly troublesome passage, ask your private teacher for help.
 But don’t expect them to teach you every note of every piece.
-If you need that much help, you should consider transferring to a less advanced orchestra, or perhaps hiring a teacher just for BYOC music.
+If you need that much help, you should consider transferring to a less advanced orchestra, or perhaps hiring a teacher just for BYO music.

 Be A Team Player